 Nicole enjoys contributing to the board with a focus on ensuring every child continues to have the opportunity to reach their full potential during their time at Swanbourne Primary.

-Michelle and her husband have been part of the school community for eight years.
-Her eldest graduated from Swanbourne Primary in 2019 and is now in secondary education and her other two children are enrolled in Year Five and Year Three.
+Michelle and her husband have been part of the school community for nine years.
+Her eldest graduated from Swanbourne Primary in 2019 and is now in secondary education and her other two children are enrolled at Swanbourne.

 Michelle has been on the School Board for two years and has a background in small business management and marketing.